 - 1. How you can relate to your students' area of work - 2.
 Corporate materials (brochures; website) - 3.
 Ways of finding out about your students' interests - 4.
-Course book use - 5.
-Industry-related podcasts
+Industry-related podcasts - 5.
+Course book use

 1. How do you relate to your students' area of work?